gscales/Exch-Rest/README.md

 ### Exporting the Contacts Folder of a Mailbox to CSV ###

-To Export the contacts in a user Contacts folder you can use the Export-EXRContactFolderToCSV cmdlet
+To Export the contacts in a user's Contacts folder you can use the Export-EXRContactFolderToCSV cmdlet

     Export-EXRContactFolderToCSV -mailboxname mec@datarumble.com -FileName c:\temp\MailboxContacts.csv

-### Showing the Meeting Rooms in your Tennant ###
+### Showing the Meeting Rooms in your Tenant ###

     Find-EXRRooms

-### Create a new user created folder in a Mailbox`s Inbox Folder ###
+### Create a new user created folder in a Mailbox's Inbox Folder ###

     New-EXRFolder -MailboxName gscales@datarumble.com -ParentFolderPath '\Inbox' -DisplayName "My New Folder for Processing"